Skip to main content

 Liver Fat (Hepatic Steatosis) 6 to 12 Months Improved liver function restores normal production of SHBG and reduces the overall metabolic chaos that contributes to hormonal dysregulation.

-The data clearly indicate that while initial changes in can be observed within the first few months, the more profound structural changes, such as reducing visceral fat and the associated inflammatory signaling, require a sustained commitment of six months to over a year.
+The data clearly indicate that while initial changes in insulin sensitivity can be observed within the first few months, the more profound structural changes, such as reducing visceral fat and the associated inflammatory signaling, require a sustained commitment of six months to over a year.

 Therefore, a realistic expectation for a significant and stable increase in endogenous testosterone, driven by metabolic health restoration, is in the range of 6 to 18 months.
 This timeline reflects the period required to fundamentally alter the body’s metabolic environment from one that suppresses gonadal function to one that supports it.